naor4n/text-based-game/README.md

 ### ohjelmoinnin perusteet harjoitustyö 2023
-a text-based game with python for a programming course.
+a small text-based game with python for a programming course.